cashubtc/awesome-cashu/README.md

 #### Dart

 - [cashu_dart](https://github.com/ryzizub/cashu_dart) is Library for Cashu wallets written in Dart
-- [Cashu-Dart](https://github.com/0xchat-app/cashu-dart) is library allow developers integrate Cashu easily into apps
+- [cashu-dart](https://github.com/0xchat-app/cashu-dart) is library that allows developers to integrate Cashu easily into apps

 ## Projects
 - [Proxnut](https://github.com/gandlafbtc/proxnut)  forwards requests only if they have a valid cashu token attached to the X-Cashu header.